 I was delighted to be part of the launch of Connect at Innovation Birmingham this week.

 Connect is an alliance formed as a direct response to the opportunities and challenges set out by HS2 limited.
-We are collaborating to deliver the best solutions for the project.
+As part of the board of directors, we are collaborating to deliver the best solutions for the project.

 The HS2 vision is to enable the UK to deliver a world class transport system.
 It will deliver a legacy of a world class construction and infrastructure sector and highly skilled people.